radnaan/feedbank/README.md

 Then select springfeedbank, and at the top go into Tools -> Query Tool.
 Copy the database Schema in src\main\resources\static\schema.sql into the pgAdmin4 query editor and run it.

-Ensure that PostgresSql->Properties>Connection has port number set to 5432.
+Ensure that PostgresSql -> Properties -> Connection has port number set to 5432.

 Start the spring server on local host by running the executable jar feedbank.jar:
  ```bash